thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 *Disclaimer: I love HN, it's an awesome forum, not intending to throw shade at anyone, just genuinely curious.*

-I own a 2016 Moto g4 plus and every time I collapse a comment in Hacker News it takes a whole second before the UI is responsive again.
+I own a 2016 Moto g4 Plus and use Chrome.
+Sometimes when I toggle a comment in Hacker News it takes a whole second before the UI is responsive again.
 Why would that be?
 Let's find out.

 Comments are organised in a flat structure.
 Let's use this comment tree as an example: